fishcus/KAP-manual/en/operation/monitor_diagnosis/canary.en.md

 - Hive availability: to check the connectivity of Hive and Beeline.
 - File system availability: to check the availability of file system.
 - Metadata store availability: to check the metastore’s connectivity, functionality and response time
-- Metadata integrity: to check the consistency of metadata and assess whether metadata is corrupted
+- Metadata availability: to check the metadata consistency and metadata garbage files
 - ZooKeeper availability: to check the connectivity and response speed of ZooKeeper
 - Spark cluster availability: to check the availability of Spark
-- Garbage cleanup: to check the size of garbage
+- Garbage cleanup: to check the size of system storage garbage files
 - Metadata synchronization: to check the whether metadata is synchronized successfully and if not, metadata will be reloaded automatically
 - Job Engine availability: to check the availability of job engines